CureApp/node-circleci-autorelease/README.md

 | create-branch   | create release branch or not     | false               |
 | create-gh-pages | create gh-pages branch or not    | false               |
 | gh-pages-dir    | directory to publish on gh-pages | doc                 |

-### "ignores" field

-list containing files and directories to ignore for release.

 ## npm publish